HomeACcessoryKid/ota/README.md

 # OTA
 Universal OverTheAir firmware update system for esp-open-rtos based GitHub repositories

+You will want to read the page on [LCM](https://github.com/HomeACcessoryKid/life-cycle-manager)

 ## Design
 This is a repository in the making.
 It starts with a good design so I started with the flowchart.